sillevl/course-databases/data-exchange-formats/xml.md

 </text:directory>
 ```

-Eliminate the need to place a namespace in each element (xmlns keyword)
+The need to place a namespace can be eliminated in each element by useing the `xmlns` keyword.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>